kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-41-expose-multiple-workloads.md

----
-title: Expose multiple workloads on the same host
+# Expose multiple workloads on the same host
----

 This tutorial shows how to expose multiple workloads on different paths by defining a Service at the root level and by defining Services on each path separately.